• Mumbai, India

 Testing to Know the Interests of your Child, Can an autistic child turn normal?

-Most autistic children have highly focused interests in different subjects.
+Most children with autism have highly focused interests in different subjects.
 You need to understand where your child’s particular interests lie and encourage them to develop skills as per their interest.
 You can provide your child with vocational training to develop their skills in their subject of interest.

 Step 5: Community and Social Skill-Based Training